Korede Aiyegbusi

-Olukorede Afolabi O. O. "Korede" Aiyegbusi (born 15 July 1988 in London) is an English footballer who plays for Swiss FC Amical Saint-Prex.
+Olukorede Afolabi O. O. Aiyegbusi (born 15 July 1988) is an English former footballer.

 Career

 College and amateur

-Aiyegbusi moved from England to the United States in 2006 to attend and play college soccer at the Community College of Baltimore County Essex in Maryland, where he was a two-time National Junior College Athletic Association All-American and All-Maryland JUCO Conference first-team.
+Aiyegbusi moved from England to the United States in 2006 to attend and play college soccer at the Community College of Baltimore County in Maryland, where he was a two-time National Junior College Athletic Association All-American and All-Maryland JUCO Conference first-team.
 He transferred to North Carolina State University in 2008, and went on to make 41 appearances for the Wolfpack, all of them starts.

 During his college years Aiyegbusi also played for Cary Clarets in the USL Premier Development League.

 Professional

 Aiyegbusi was drafted in the second round (20th overall) of the 2010 MLS SuperDraft by Kansas City Wizards.

 He made his professional debut on 27 March 2010, in Kansas City's opening game of the 2010 MLS season against D.C.
 United.

 Aiyegbusi remained with Kansas City through the 2012 season before being released by mutual agreement on 3 December 2012.
 He subsequently entered the 2012 MLS Re-Entry Draft and became a free agent after going undrafted in both rounds of the draft.

 On 21 February 2013 Aiyegbusi signed with First Division side FC Haka.
 After one season in Finland, Aiyegbusi signed for Swiss club Servette FC Genève on 3 January 2014.